Teaching

 Optional Mini Project and Grading

 Students taking the final exam have the opportunity to submit a mini-project to increase their final grade.
 Notice that the mini project is optional, that is, not mandatory.
 Depending on the result of the mini-project, the student will be rewarded with a grade increase of up to 0.5 on the top of the grade of the written exam.
 However, bear in mind that the mini-project can be quite time-consuming.
 Students who want to submit a mini project should work in a group of minimum 2 and max 4 persons.
-The deadline for the mini-project is Sunday, 05.01.2025, 23:59:59, and it can be submitted via e-mail to the assistants.
+The deadline for the mini-project is Monday, 06.01.2025, 23:59:59, and it can be submitted via e-mail to the assistants.
 More details will be given during the semester.
+Mini project specifications and files can be found in the table below.

 Recommended Textbooks